by Dr. Tom Lombardo

 - Be sure your house is properly insulated and doesn’t have air leaks

-- Turn off, or unplug, electrical devices that aren’t being used.
+- Turn off, or unplug, electrical devices that aren’t being used

 While it’s possible to do your own electric load analysis, a complete energy audit – one that examines your heating, cooling, ventilation, and insulation systems – is normally done by a professional because it involves specialized, and often expensive, equipment.
-The good news is that you can get a federal tax credit (USA) for energy efficiency upgrades and renewable energy systems, so that will defray the costs of hiring professionals when necessary.
+The good news is that you can get a federal tax credit (USA) for energy efficiency upgrades and renewable energy systems, which will defray the costs of hiring professionals when necessary.

 Once you’ve made sure that you’re using energy efficiently, you can then start thinking about ways to generate the energy that you need.
 There’s no single answer to which technology is best; they all depend on your local conditions.